 Accounts Receivable Collection Period | Days Sales Outstanding

-When evaluating the amount of accounts receivable outstanding, compare the receivables to the sales activity of the business in order to see the proportion of receivables to sales.
-This proportion can be expressed as the average number of days over which receivables are outstanding before they are paid, which is called the accounts receivable collection period or days sales outstanding.
+A comparison of the receivables to the sales activity of a business is called the accounts receivable collection period or days sales outstanding.
+This comparison is used to evaluate how long customers are taking to pay a company.
 A low figure is considered best, since it means that a business is locking up less of its funds in accounts receivable, and so can use the funds for other purposes.
 Also, when receivables remain unpaid for a reduced period of time, there is less risk of payment default by customers.